 As part of our Human Rights CMS, we focus on the following topics:

-• To continuously develop our Human Rights CMS and perform a comprehensive Human Rights risk assessment.
+- To continuously develop our Human Rights CMS and perform a comprehensive Human Rights risk assessment.
+Further details on our processes and measures for implementing the German Supply Chain Due Diligence Act (“SCDDA”) can be found in the reports of the Daimler Truck Group.

-• To continuously focus on the assessment of our raw material supply chains, as part of our Human Rights due diligence.
+- To continue to pursue our efforts for more transparency in our raw material supply chains, as part of our Human Rights due diligence.